Gordon999/Pi-2Button-MP3-Player/README.md

 To install copy 2B_MP3_player.py to /home/USERNAME

+(NOTE: I am suggesting the use of --break-system-packages, this shouldn't be an issue if using this in a standalone pi BUT if not then learn how to use venv !!)

 and then

 sudo apt-get install mplayer

-sudo pip3 install mutagen --break-system-packages (or use a venv)
+sudo pip3 install mutagen --break-system-packages

 to run python3 2B_MP3_player.py